-Ever done a double take when you viewed your last energy bill?
-Although high energy bills can be the result of severe weather conditions, consistently high bills can also suggest an inefficient HVAC system or your home is misusing energy because of other means, including drafty windows or poor insulation.
+Ever done a double take when you checked your last energy bill?
+Although high energy bills can be the consequence of extreme weather conditions, persistently high bills can quickly indicate an inefficient HVAC system or your home is using too much energy through other means, including drafty windows or poor insulation.

-An easy way to determine whether your home is using too much energy is by hiring a home service professional to carry out a home energy audit, also known as a home energy assessment.
-Keep reading to find out more about home energy audits, including what they are and their advantages.
+One of the easiest ways to identify whether your home is using too much energy is by getting a home service professional to perform a home energy audit, also called a home energy assessment.
+Keep reading to learn all about home energy audits, including what they are and their benefits.

-An energy audit is a thorough inspection of how much energy your home uses up and whether – and where – your home may be losing or wasting energy.
-An inspector will go through previous energy bills during an energy audit to determine where energy is being wasted and how much.
+An energy audit is a comprehensive inspection of how much energy your home consumes and whether – and where – your home might be losing or wasting energy.
+An inspector will take a look at past energy bills during an energy audit to determine where energy is being wasted and how much.

-The overall goal of an energy audit is to help homeowners save money on their energy bills by identifying energy-efficient improvements, which may include replacing your current HVAC system, adding new insulation, closing up leaks, or replacing old windows.
+The overall goal of an energy audit is to help homeowners save money on their energy bills by suggesting energy-efficient updates, which can include replacing your existing HVAC system, adding new insulation, sealing up leaks, or replacing loose windows.

-Over the course of the energy assessment, the auditor carries out an inspection of the outside and inside of your home.
-The auditor will perform a blower door test on doorways, windows and fireplaces to determine if there are air leaks in your home.
-They’ll also evaluate your home’s HVAC system, which also includes the ductwork, the water heater, and the insulation in your attic.
-Some assessments could also include checking your current lighting system.
+During the energy assessment, the auditor performs an inspection of the outside and inside of your home.
+The auditor will perform a blower door test on doorways, windows and fireplaces to find out if there are air leaks in your home.
+They’ll also evaluate your home’s HVAC system, as well as the ductwork, the water heater, and the insulation in your attic.
+Some assessments may also include inspecting your current lighting system.

 Benefits of a Home Energy Audit

-It can be hard for the average homeowner to be sure how efficient their home is compared to other similar homes in their community.
-However, local energy companies often offer information about where your home stands when compared with similar homes and whether it’s more efficient, about average, or inefficient in contrast with your neighbors’ homes.
-This could be a great starting point to decide if you need an energy audit scheduled.
+It can be hard for the ordinary homeowner to know for certain how efficient their home is in comparison to other similar homes in their neighborhood.
+However, lots of energy companies often offer information about where your home stands in comparison to similar homes and whether it’s more efficient, about average, or inefficient versus your neighbors’ homes.
+This could be a useful starting point to figure out if you need an energy audit completed.

 Some of the benefits of a home energy audit include:

-It’s beneficial to learn more about how efficient your home is and where you’re consuming the most energy.
-For example, if your ducts are leaking air, it could cause a sizable increase in your energy bills and increased wear and tear on your HVAC system since it has to stay on longer to properly heat or cool your home.
+It’s beneficial to understand how efficient your home is and where you’re using the most energy.
+For example, if your ducts are damaged, it will lead to a significant increase in your energy bills and increased wear and tear on your HVAC system as it has to stay on longer to fully heat or cool your home.

 Enhancing Health and Safety

-Enabling air to slip into your home via doors and windows, or due to a lack of insulation can cause unwanted moisture to form, which could negatively affect your home’s humidity levels or encourage mold.
-This can lead to health issues, especially for people suffering from asthma or allergies.
+Allowing air to leak into your home through doors and windows, or as a result of a lack of insulation can cause excessive moisture to form, which may negatively impact your home’s humidity levels or encourage mold.
+This can cause health problems, especially for people dealing with asthma or allergies.

-Energy-efficient homes are sought after by homebuyers.
-You can sell your home sooner or for more money by showing prospective buyers that it’s energy efficient.
+Energy-efficient homes are preferred by homebuyers.
+You can sell your home sooner or for more money by telling potential buyers that it’s energy efficient.

 How to Complete an Energy Audit of Your Home

-Although completing an energy audit on your own will not be as comprehensive as hiring a professional, it’ll give you a broad idea of how energy efficient your home is.
-If you don’t find any problems during the DIY test, then you potentially don’t need to call in a professional.
-Use this step-by-step checklist:
+Although performing an energy audit on your own may not be as comprehensive as calling a professional, it’ll give you a broad understanding of how energy efficient your home is.
+If you don’t find any problems during the DIY test, then you potentially don’t need to hire a professional.
+Try this step-by-step checklist:

-- Examine your HVAC system.
-Leaky ducts can lose as much as 20% of conditioned air, contributing to more expensive energy bills and excess strain on HVAC equipment.
-If you discover leaks, use duct tape to close them.
-If your HVAC equipment is old and inefficient, upgrading to a new system can save you a substantial amount on your energy bills.
-In some cases, it is better to contact a reputable HVAC company in Cape Coral to inspect your system.
+• Review your HVAC system.
+Broken ducts can lose nearly 20% of conditioned air, leading to higher energy bills and greater wear and tear on HVAC equipment.
+If you find leaks, use duct tape to close them.
+If your HVAC equipment is old and wearing down, upgrading to a new system can save you a substantial amount on your energy bills.
+In some cases, it can be better to call a reputable HVAC company to inspect your system.

-- Look for air leaks.
-Air leaks on average can raise your energy bills by 10 to 20%.
-Inside, look for air leaks in areas where there could be a draft, including along the edge of flooring and close to baseboards and electrical outlets.
-Outside, you can inspect for air leaks in the home’s foundation, siding and mortar.
+• Look for air leaks.
+Air leaks on average can increase monthly energy bills by 10 to 20%.
+Inside, look for air leaks in areas where you can find a draft, like along the edge of flooring and close to baseboards and electrical outlets.
+Outside, you can look for air leaks along the home’s foundation, siding and mortar.
 Plug, caulk or seal any air leaks to save money.

-- Check ventilation.
-Make sure that all of your kitchen and bathroom exhaust fans are functioning properly, and look for evidence of rot or moisture.
+• Check ventilation.
+Ensure that all of your kitchen and bathroom exhaust fans are working properly, and look for evidence of rot or moisture.

 Contact Comfort Zone, LLC for a Professional Energy Audit

-If you are interested in professional help finding out how energy efficient your heating and cooling equipment is, contact the HVAC pros at Comfort Zone, LLC today.
-We’ve proudly serviced the residents of Cape Coral with quality home services for years.
+If you want professional help figuring out how energy efficient your heating and cooling equipment is, contact the HVAC pros at Comfort Zone, LLC today.
+We’ve proudly serviced the residents of Cape Coral with quality home services for a long time.
 Contact us today to request an appointment.